Your registered charity, Spread the Dough, is planning its first big fundraising event. It’s going to be called “Rubber Chicken Dinner”.

 - guest speakers

-Even if the advantage was given to the charity free of charge, it must still be deducted from the amount of the donation.
+Even if the advantage was donated, it must still be deducted from the amount of the donation.

 How is the value of the advantage calculated?